r-carstens/Planetary-Interiors/README.md

 # Planetary-Interiors

-The bash scripts were used during a Senior Honors 'Planetary Interiors' project.
+The bash scripts were used during a Senior Honours 'Planetary Interiors' project.

 In order to use either script, it is necessary that the AIRSS software package is installed.
 The installation is avaliable via: https://airss-docs.github.io/getting-started/installation/